-There are four subspecies of Brant Goose or Brent Goose recognised:
+There are three subspecies of Brant (or Brent) Goose recognised:

-The most northerly breeding goose, four subspecies of Brent Geese are recognised.
+The most northerly breeding goose, three subspecies of Brent Geese are recognised.
 Though separated geographically in the wild, they can readily interbreed.
-They are also able to breed with the Red-breasted Goose, occasionally documented in the wild, so care should be taken with inappropriate liaisons in mixed collections.
+They are also able to breed with the Red-breasted Goose, which is occasionally documented in the wild, so care should be taken with inappropriate liaisons in mixed collections.
 This may be more of a problem if goslings are hand reared without siblings.

 This is a small dainty goose, little bigger than a Mallard.
-In winter, the dark-bellied species which breed in northern Russia are seen in southern and eastern England.
-Pale-bellied, breeding in Canada and Greenland are more likely seen in Ireland or Lindisfarne in Northumberland.
+In winter, the Dark-bellied Brant which breed in northern Russia are seen in southern and eastern England.
+The Pale-bellied subspecies, breeding in Canada and Greenland are more likely seen in Ireland or Lindisfarne in Northumberland.

-Among the dark-bellied subspecies, the Pacific is the most commonly kept, with smaller numbers of Russian Dark-bellied.
-Great care should be taken with the provenance of breeding stock to ensure which subspecies is being kept.
+The Black-bellied Brant is more commonly kept than the Dark-bellied subspecies.
+Great care should be taken with the provenance of breeding stock to be sure of which subspecies is being kept.

 3–5 white eggs are laid and incubated by the goose for 23–24 days.
 The gander guards the nest with great enthusiasm.
-Approach at your peril: your usually mild-mannered bird will launch like a missile at your legs and seize a lump of skin and twist.
-Further bruises are gifted from the beating of wings.
+Approach at your peril: a usually mild-mannered bird will launch like a missile at your legs and seize a lump of skin and twist.
+Further bruises are gifted from the beating of wings!